alimpfard/citron_book/src/functions.md

     Pen writeln: par.
     #`self' here is a direct reference to this block
     ^{
-        ^self. #and it still references that block
+        ^const self. #and it still references that block }.
-    }.
 }. #self is implicitly filled, acts as if it never existed fn applyTo: 1024. #par gets assigned 1024